Mionetto: since one hundred years in the Prosecco territory

 Soil characteristics: mainly clayey.
 Wine characteristics: medium bodied, ripe fruit, sage, spices scents, notes of apple

 Mionetto's DOCG sparkling wines are the fruits of close, long-term co-operation between the winery and the best winegrowers in the area.
 This century-long, consolidated relationship guarantees careful selection of only the finest grapes.

 The Prosecco DOC (Controlled Denomination of Origin) area was established in 2009.
-The DOC area is located in the North-East of Italy and comprises five provinces of the Veneto region (Treviso, Venezia, Padova, Belluno) and four in the Friuli - Venezia Giulia one (Gorizia, Pordenone, Trieste e Udine).
+The DOC area is located in the North-East of Italy and comprises five provinces in Veneto (Treviso, Venezia, Padova, Belluno) and four in Friuli - Venezia Giulia (Gorizia, Pordenone, Trieste and Udine).
 As the wines from Treviso and Trieste area of high quality and Prosecco grapes are traditionally cultivated here, producers are allowed to add the name “Treviso” and “Trieste” to the Denomination.
 Under the new regulations introduced in 2009, the grape variety has adopted the old name Glera, which is a synonym of Prosecco.

 Soil characteristics: very diversified, from stony to clayey or sandy.

 Wine characteristics: less intense and persistent than DOCG, more or less floral and fruity depending on the soil.